 In June 2016, amendments to the Georgian tax law in respect of corporate income tax became enacted.
 The amendments became effective from 1 January 2017 for all Georgian companies except the banks, insurance companies and microfinance organization, for which the effective date was initially set at January 2019.
 On 5 May 2018 amendment was made in tax code and the date was revised to January 2023.
 Therefore the bank had recognized those deferred tax asset and deferred tax liability which are estimated to be realised before 2023.
 Under the new regulation, corporate income tax will be levied on profit distributed as dividends, rather than on profit earned as under the current regulation.
 The amount of tax payable on a dividend distribution will be calculated as 15/85 of the amount of net distribution.
 The companies will be able to offset corporate income tax liability arising from dividend distributions out of profits earned in 2008-2016 by the amount of corporate income tax paid for the respective period under the current regulation.
 Dividends distributions between Georgian resident companies will not be subject to corporate income tax.

-The corporate income tax expense/benefit for the year ended 31 December 2020 and 2019 comprised:
+The corporate income tax benefit/(expense) for the year ended 31 December 2021 and 2020 comprised:

-2020 2019
+2021 2020

-Reassessment of prior year tax declaration - (366)
+Current tax benefit/(expense)

-Deferred tax expense (162) (212)
+Deferred tax benefit/(expense) 226 (162)

-Income tax expense (162) (578)
+Income tax expense 226 (162)